larsonost/CS6120-Project/Running_Instructions.md

 MSRP_Bert: Please ensure the 3rd and 4th code blocks reference the file path for the MRPC dataset train/test files (located in the data folder).
 QQP_PAWS_BERT: Please ensure the first code block refers to the file path of the PAWS dataset.

+### Optional EDA File:
+During the project, we completed an EDA phase where we inspected the datasets.
+Several of the plots were included on our report.
+This file is located in the main directory titled "Data_Preprocessing_EDA".
+The file is configured to evaluate the PAWS dataset.
+The file path is referenced in the first code block.